 Designed by Luna2 Founder & Designer Melanie Hall, the minimalist architecture of Luna2 studiotel references modernist simplicity.
 Devoid of fuss, the design features a somewhat 60’s Panton-esque façade, the subtlety of which offers a glimpse of the nostalgia, futurism and fun-filled interiors beyond.
 This ‘bubble-icious’ signature pattern repeats itself throughout the hotel.
-Five floors house 14 studio rooms, Orbit restaurant, Pop! lounge bar, Space champagne & caviar – Bali’s most exclusive rooftop bar and Lunaplex cinema, with an outdoor 25m Mondrian-ic lap pool.
+Five floors house 14 studio rooms, Orbit restaurant, Pop! lounge bar, Space rooftop bar, Lunaplex cinema and an outdoor 25m Mondrian-inspired lap pool.

 Melanie Hall loosely refers to her design style as “FUNked-up modernism”; with references to modernism and 60’s pop, Hall injects innovation of the future, and adds huge doses of humour into the mix – a distinct characteristic of the Luna2 design ethos, which “Respects the past, welcomes the future and likes to have fun in the process!”

 The interior design, furniture, carpet & fabric of Luna2 studiotel are all custom-designed and produced by Hall, using long-trusted factories around the region, but largely in Jakarta.
 She typically uses a wide spectrum of textures and materials throughout the hotel, such as stainless steel, solid acrylic, marble and composite stone, vintage geometric wallpapers, pure New Zealand wool carpets, and walnut-veneered cabinetry.
 Hall adds further interest and timelessness to her own custom designs by adding key European designer classics throughout, including Cassina by Philippe Starck dining chairs, Verner Panton and Tom Dixon pendant lights, Jasper Morrison bar stools, to name but a few.